bunnylin/supersakura/README.md

     fpc <file>

-Although FPC will automatically build any units programs need, you may want to start off by compiling the individual `SDL2_xxx.pas` and `mcxxx.pas` files one by one, to see potential error messages more clearly.
+Although FPC will automatically build any units needed by programs, you may want to start off by compiling the individual `SDL2_xxx.pas` and `mcxxx.pas` files one by one, to see potential error messages more clearly.
+As long as the compiler output doesn't say "Fatal:" or "Error:", it probably worked.
+The created unit or executable will be in the same directory as the source.

-Finally, build the engine and its tools:
+To build the whole engine and its tools:

     comp supersakura
     comp supersakura-con